Oereor/PlantsVsZombies-Unity/README.md

 - Sun payback on shoveled: 50
 - Shoot interval: 1.5 seconds; only shoot when there are zombies in the row
 - Damage: 10 **(unboosted)**; 12 **(boosted)**; *10 unboosted peas will kill an ordinary zombie*
-- Boost effect: *Immediately shoot 40 peas; 0.8x shoot interval (namely, to 1.2 seconds); 1.5x pea bullet speed; 1.2x single bullet damage; shoot 2x peas at a time from then on*
+- Boost effect: *Immediately shoot 35 peas; 0.8x shoot interval (namely, to 1.2 seconds); 1.5x pea bullet speed; 1.2x single bullet damage; shoot 2x peas at a time from then on*

+### 7. Repeater

+Want more firepower?
+Try Repeater!
+Boost to get a Gatlin Pea with even more firepower!

+- Sun cost: 200
+- Cooldown Time: 8 seconds
+- Max health: 100
+- Sun payback on shoveled: 100
+- Shoot interval: 1.5 seconds; only shoot when there are zombies in the row
+- Damage: 10*2 **(unboosted)**; 12*2 **(boosted)**; *10 unboosted peas will kill an ordinary zombie*
+- Boost effect: *Immediately shoot 70 peas; 0.8x shoot interval (namely, to 1.2 seconds); 1.5x pea bullet speed; 1.2x single bullet damage; shoot 2x peas at a time from then on; upgrade appearance to Gatlin Pea*

 ## Zombies